JaimeFinstock/HamComSDR/qradiolink-ubuntu.md

 The device needs to be configured in the "Setup" tab of QRadioLink.
 At minimum, device args and antenna names need to be changed from defaults.

 For lime boards:
 - the device args should be `driver=lime,soapy=0` or empty.
-The latter option will select the first SDR board the Soapy finds.
+The latter option will select the first SDR board Soapy finds.
 - the TX antenna can be either `BAND1` or `BAND2`.
 - the RX antenna can be `LNAL` (for RX1_L) or `LNAH`, `LNAW`, `LB1` or `LB2`.